 But some opt for more than a quick stop.

-Fishermen, bikers, hikers and those who just want a slice of rural peace and quiet, can all find a bed at the Garston Hotel or at one of the lovely B&Bs dotted around the district.
+Fishermen, bikers, hikers and those who just want a slice of rural peace and quiet, can find a bed at the Garston Hotel or at one of the lovely B&Bs dotted around the district.

 There’s no denying that living in the country has its challenges.
 Farmers tend to work the daylight hours: short in winter, long in summer.
 And of course, in the spring lambing and autumn harvest seasons, work can continue well after dark.